laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-22-place-for-everything-everything-in-its-place.markdown

 └––– (other Dropbox directories)
 </code></pre>

 _ACTIVEPROJECTS.markdown_ states that my active projects are in "this directory".
-It also hints where my passive projects are.
+It also hints as to where my passive projects are.

 ### Documents: Dropbox and Google Docs

-I like to keep my notes in the [Markdown](http://daringfireball.net/projects/markdown/) format and store them in Dropbox; editing text files in the local file system with VIM is much faster and more fun than using Google Docs.
+I like to keep my notes in the [Markdown](http://daringfireball.net/projects/markdown/) format and store them in Dropbox.
+Editing text files in the local file system with VIM is much faster and more fun than using Google Docs.
 Over the years I've stored a bunch of documents into Google Docs, and they may remain there, since I plan to stick to my Google account.

 <pre><code>Dropbox
 |––– Docs